Team2-GITHUB/mmci-versioncontrol-assignment/thisisNOTempty.md

 In this case, an alternative to version control could be a plug-in that works with our CRM to track changes and report out regularly about the changes that were made in the past week.

+It would also be nice if the product was easier to use and users didn't have to learn code or abstruse terms to use the product.